Soft Augmentation for Image Classification: Experiments

 \subsubsection{Confidence Calibration}

 In addition to top-1 errors, reliability is yet another important aspect of model performance.
 It measures how close a model's predicted probability (confidence) tracks the true correctness likelihood (accuracy).
-Expected Calibration Error (ECE) has been a popular metric~\cite{guo2017calibration, ensemble, ddu} to measure confidence calibration by dividing model predictions into $M$ confidence bins ($B_m$) and compute a weighted average error between accuracy and confidence: where $n$ is the number of samples, $acc(B_m)$ denotes the accuracy of bin $m$, and $conf(B_m)$ denotes mean model confidence of bin $m$.
+Expected Calibration Error (ECE) is a popular metric~\cite{guo2017calibration, ensemble, ddu} to measure confidence calibration by dividing model predictions into $M$ confidence bins ($B_m$) and compute a weighted average error between accuracy and confidence: where $n$ is the number of samples, $acc(B_m)$ denotes the accuracy of bin $m$, and $conf(B_m)$ denotes mean model confidence of bin $m$.
 Consistent with Guo \etal~\cite{guo2017calibration}, we set $M=10$ and compute ECE for Cifar-10 and Cifar-100 tasks.

 As shown in Table \ref{tab:calibration}, many methods \cite{ddu, sngp, duq, ensemble} have been proposed to improve confidence calibration, sometimes at the cost of drastically increased computational overhead~\cite{ensemble}, or degraded raw performance~\cite{sngp}.
-We show that it is possible to further reduce model top-1 error and expected calibration error simultaneously.
+We show in Table \ref{tab:calibration} (and Appendix Table \ref{tab:ece_imagenet}) that it is possible to further reduce model top-1 error and expected calibration error simultaneously.

 Compared to previous single-model methods, our strong baseline WideResNet-28 models achieves lower top-1 error at the cost of higher ECE.
 Combining Soft Augmentation with more recently developed augmentation policies such as TrivialAugment~\cite{muller2021trivialaugment} (SA+TA) reduces top-1 error by $4.36 \%$ and reduces ECE by more than half on Cifar-100, outperforming the $4 \times$ more computationally expensive 5-ensemble model~\cite{ensemble}.
 To the best of our knowledge, this is state of the art ECE performance for WideResNet-28 on Cifar without post-hoc calibration.